Andrew Musgrave: Career

 In the Norwegian championships freestyle sprint on 17 January 2014, Musgrave won.
 Two years earlier he came in second on the 15 km freestyle in the Norwegian championships on 26 January 2012.
 Musgrave did not receive any medals due to his British citizenship.
 However, Musgrave did take a gold medal at the 2013 Norwegian championships, where he won the team sprint alongside club teammate Martin Johnsrud Sundby (teams at the Norwegian championships may include one foreign competitor).

 At the 2014 Winter Olympics, Musgrave qualified in 27th place in the individual sprint, the best-ever performance by a British cross-country skier, but failed to progress from his quarter-final.
 He then finished 44th in the 15km classical and 53rd in the 50km freestyle.
 After the Games, Musgrave backed up his victory in the freestyle sprint at the Norwegian championships earlier in the season to win the overall national title.

 At the 2017 World Championships in Lahti, Finland, Musgrave scored the best-ever result for a British Nordic skier when he finished fourth in the Men's 50 kilometre freestyle, following an 11th place in the 30 kilometre skiathlon and a 12th in the 15 kilometre classic earlier in the championships.
 On 16 December 2017, in a 15 kilometre World Cup competition in Toblach, Italy, Musgrave finished in third place.

 At the 2018 Winter Olympics, he produced the best-ever finish by a British athlete in Olympic cross-country skiing by finishing seventh in the skiathlon.

-He repeated that position in the same event at the 2019 World Championships in Seefeld.
+Musgrave surpassed this record when he finished sixth in the 10 kilometre freestyle at the 2026 Winter Olympics in Italy.
+Teaming up with James Clugnet, he then went one better and placed fifth in the team sprint.